st9007a/config.nvim/README.md

 ## Known Issues

-- `lspsaga.nvim`: hover behaviour is weird on latest HEAD.
-(Use 14c2f49)
+- `lspsaga.nvim`: It will auto jump into floating window when hovering is called twice.
+    This make hovering can't be hooked to `CurosrHoldI`.
+(To fix it, use 14c2f49)